docker/docs/ee/desktop/user/windows-user.md

     > docker container rm webserver laughing_kowalevski relaxed_sammet
     ```

-# Docker Desktop Enterprise Settings
+# Docker Desktop Enterprise settings

 The Docker Desktop Enterprise **Settings** menu provides options for configuring
-Docker settings -- installation, version packs, Docker Hub login,
+Docker settings such as installation, version packs, Docker Hub login, and more.
-and more.

-This section explains the configuration options accessible from the **Settings** dialog.
+The following section explains the configuration options accessible from the **Settings** dialog.

 > **Note:** Administrators have the ability to lock some configuration options.
 Locked options cannot be selected, and are displayed with a lock icon.

-1. Open  Docker Desktop Enterprise by right-clicking the Docker icon in the Notifications area (or System tray):
+1. Open  Docker Desktop by right-clicking the Docker icon in the Notifications area (or System tray):

     ![Showing hidden apps in the taskbar](../images/whale-icon-systray-hidden.png)